Chicago White Sox Odds

 White Sox Futures

-Expectations are rising in Chicago, so bettors still have to shop for the best line to get good odds on White Sox futures bets.
+Expectations are rising in Chicago, so bettors still have to shop for the best line to get good odds on White Sox MLB futures bets.
 Futures are bets that focus on long-term outcomes, like the White Sox winning the AL Central, winning the American League Pennant, winning the World Series or even individual awards like winning league MVP.

 How to Bet on the Chicago White Sox